Oil rises, natural gas soars

 The price of oil rose 1 percent Thursday as stockpiles declined and new indications that demand is rising in the U.S., the world's largest crude consumer.

-The price of natural gas soared more than 4 percent to $4.44 per thousand cubic feet - the highest price since July of 2011 - after the government reported a huge draw in supplies, the result of cold temperatures across the U.S. in recent weeks.
+The price of natural gas soared nearly 5 percent to close at $4.46 per thousand cubic feet - the highest price since July of 2011 - after the government reported a huge draw in supplies, the result of cold temperatures across the U.S. in recent weeks.

 The Energy Department said Thursday that natural gas supplies dropped by 285 billion cubic feet last week and are 261 billion cubic feet below the five-year average.

-Benchmark U.S. crude for January delivery rose 83 cents to $98.63 a barrel in midday trading.
-Brent crude for February delivery, a benchmark used to price international crudes used by many U.S. refiners, rose 76 cents to $110.39.
+Benchmark U.S. crude for January delivery rose 97 cents to close at $98.77 a barrel.
+Brent crude for February delivery, a benchmark used to price international crudes used by many U.S. refiners, rose 66 cents to close at $110.29.

 The average retail price for a gallon of gasoline fell less than a penny to $3.21 per gallon, according to AAA, OPIS and Wright Express.
 Gasoline has fallen four cents in the past week, and it is three cents less than it was a year ago.

 Oil prices rose despite a decision Wednesday by the U.S. Federal Reserve to reduce its stimulus spending, which analysts believe will eventually lead to lower oil prices.
 A reduction in stimulus spending increases the value of the dollar compared with other currencies.
 That makes commodities such as oil, which are priced in dollars, more expensive and less attractive.